 “I’ve heard that chocolate is bad for dogs.
 Is there any truth in that or is it an old wives tail?”

-With Easter just around the corner and an abundance of chocolate eggs in the shops this is a very timely question.
 If your dog is anything like mine they will sniff out chocolate at a hundred paces and, if given the opportunity, eat it without a second thought, with or without the wrapper!

 So, in answer to the question, yes, chocolate can be harmful to dogs.
 Chocolate contains a substance called Theobromine which is poisonous to dogs.
 It is a stimulant and is bit like caffeine that we find in coffee with which we are all familiar.

 There are different amounts of Theobromine in different types of chocolate.
 Generally speaking the darker the chocolate the higher the amount of theobromine.
 This means that if your dog eats unsweetened (dark or baking chocolate) it will be a more risk of poisoning than if it eats milk chocolate.
 White chocolate contains hardly any Theobromine.
 The effect is also dependent on the amount of chocolate consumed so often smaller pets will often be at higher risk.
 If a Labrador and a Yorkie eat the same sized bar of chocolate the effect will be worse for the Yorkie as it’s so much smaller.

 “So what might I expect to see if my dogs eat chocolate?”
 Consuming chocolate can lead to vomiting and diarrhoea, hyperactivity or restlessness.
 It can cause rapid breathing and incoordination.
 Eventually theobromine poisoning can even lead to heart problems and seizures.